-Governance, Law, and Management - specific requirements
+Governance, Law, and Management -

 Common Core credits 12

 Major Courses credits 36

 Minimum Governance (GOVN) credits 18

 Options credits 12

 Minimum credits required at the 400 level 18

-Maximum credits allowed at the 200 level (which may include 3 credits at the 100 level if recommended by 12
+Maximum credits allowed at the 200 level (which may include 3 credits at the 100 level if recommended by the ELA.
+See English Language Assessment section above).
+12